+What We Heard What We Have Done or Are Doing and final year of performance period); would prefer a multi-year For 2016, we shifted our assessment of goal achievement for PSUs to a three-year average instead of the third and final year in isolation to better accommodate performance volatility in our industry.
 We have disclosed performance goals retroactively, but prospective disclosure (prior to conclusion of performance cycle) is not provided due to concern about the potential harm to the Company.
 It is not a market practice to disclose performance goals that represent confidential, commercially sensitive information that could cause competitive harm in the marketplace.
-The Company has a track record of rigorous goal-setting as demonstrated by our payout history and alignment of realizable pay with total stockholder return.

-Single-trigger vesting of equity awards in the event of a change of control may result in economic windfalls to executives without accompanying termination of employment.
+The Company has a track record of rigorous goal-setting as demonstrated by our payout history and alignment of realizable pay with total stockholder return. control may result in economic windfalls to executives without accompanying termination of employment.
 If a change of control transaction were under consideration, executives naturally would be faced with personal uncertainties and distractions about how any transaction might affect their continued role with the Company.
 Single-trigger equity vesting focuses executives' full attention and dedication on stockholders' best interests, despite any potential change of control, and encourages executives to stay with the Company through any period of uncertainty.
 Double-trigger vesting provides less certainty and is therefore less effective in maintaining executive focus throughout any change of control.